 Figure 2-1.
-Thurston County Population Growth, 2017-2040: Proportion by Jurisdiction
+Thurston County Population Growth, 2020-2045: Proportion by Jurisdiction

 RCW 36.70A.215 establishes a “Buildable Lands Program” requiring jurisdictions to track their ability to accommodate population growth.
-TRPC is the lead agency in Thurston County for the Buildable Lands Program, and provides data to the County for comprehensive and joint plan amendments required by RCW 36.70A.130 (1) and RCW 36.70A.130(3).
-The 2014 Buildable Lands Report found that there is sufficient land supply to accommodate projected population growth (to year 2035) in Thurston County’s urban areas (cities plus unincorporated urban growth areas), both overall and within each urban jurisdiction ().
+TRPC is the lead agency in Thurston County for the Buildable Lands Program, and provides data to the county for comprehensive and joint plan amendments required by RCW 36.70A.130 (1) and RCW 36.70A.130(3).
+The 2021 Buildable Lands Report found that there is sufficient land supply to accommodate projected population growth (to year 2040) in Thurston County’s urban areas (cities plus unincorporated urban growth areas), both overall and within each urban jurisdiction (see Table 2-2).
 Even considering the number of new dwelling units projected to be built over the 20-year planning period, the excess capacity falls within the established regional market factor of 10% to 25%.

 Table 2-2.
 Residential Capacity in Urban Areas of Thurston County